 For days when you need your toddler strapped in to something so you can de-stress, can I recommend briskly pushing the stroller while listening to music YOU want to listen to?

-Let’s be real.
+Letโs be real.
 Staying at home with kids is the *hardest* job on the planet.
-And sometimes, mom needs a break.

-When you don’t have a relative or friend you can call in for backup – pack up your 1 year old in a stroller or wagon, give them a snack and attach a toy to the stroller.
+When you donโt have a relative or friend you can call in for backup – pack up your 1 year old in a stroller or wagon, give them a snack and attach a toy to the stroller.

 Put your playlist on speaker and powerwalk around the neighborhood until you can feel yourself relaxing.